RayBB/openlibrary-docs/6_Advanced/Disaster-History-Log.md

       * Learnings:
          * Changing symlinks must be done on all services (`ol-web3`, `ol-web4`, etc)
          * Do not reset history in git as our deploy process looks only at the most recent hash it knows about!
-      * Resolution: we added blue-green deployment to our docs + [guide on adding dependencies](Deployment-Scratchpad#satisfying-dependency-changes)
+      * Resolution: we added blue-green deployment to our docs + guide on adding dependencies in Deployment-Scratchpad#satisfying-dependency-changes
    * ### 2016-12-23 11:50pm PST - 2016-12-24 6:30am PST
       * Situation: DNS problems [reported here](https://internetarchive.slack.com/archives/openlibrary/p1482593478000364), [debugged here](https://internetarchive.slack.com/archives/ops/p1482564582000350) and
       * Resolution: [solved here](https://internetarchive.slack.com/archives/openlibrary/p1482593478000364) -- we started documenting our deployment process